About Vivian

 HOW I GOT STARTED

-I was born and raised in NJ and moved to MI in 1995, and have been a resident of Fennville, MI since 1999.
-My husband and I have six adult children and two grandchildren.
-I have always loved being involved musically in the community in various ways.
-I started accompanying the Lakeshore Community Chorus in Saugatuck in 2017 and for the past 14 years, have been the pianist for Fennville High School Choirs.
-I’m also delighted to work as the Operations Manager for the Chamber Music Festival of Saugatuck, MI, running educational programs throughout the year and managing 12 concerts each summer.
+I was born and raised in NJ and moved to MI in 1995, and have been a resident of Fennville, MI, since 1999.
+My husband and I have six adult children and three grandchildren.
+For over 15 years, I have been deeply involved in the local music scene, serving as the pianist for Fennville High School since 2009.
+In 2017, I expanded my collaborative work by joining the Lakeshore Community Chorus in Saugatuck as a pianist.
+I’m also delighted to serve as the Operations Manager for the past few years for the Chamber Music Festival of Saugatuck, MI, running educational programs throughout the year and managing 12 concerts each summer.
 To learn more about CMFS, please visit saugatuckmusic.org.

 I began lessons at age seven and continued to major in Classical Piano Performance at Rutgers.
 My childhood teacher, Molly Ginsburg, graduated from the Julliard Conservatory.
 While in college, my principal teachers were Theodore Lettvin, (who studied under Rudolph Serkin and Mieczyslaw Horszowski) and Paul Hoffmann (whose teachers included Leon Fleisher, and Dieter Weber).
 During my studies at Rutgers, I received a scholarship to participate in “The Moscow Conservatory in America.”
 I feel so blessed to have had excellent teachers throughout my training.
 In 1992, I received a Bachelor of Music degree in Piano Performance from Mason Gross School of the Arts, Rutgers University.